logto-io/logto/packages/connector-wechat-native/README.md

 > 💡 **Tip**
 >
-> WeChat requires Universal Link for native sign-in.
+> WeChat requires universal link for native sign-in.
 If you haven't set up or don't know it, please refer to the [Apple official doc](https://developer.apple.com/ios/universal-links/).

 **Android app**